JamesRandall/Simple-Paging-Grid/README.md

 initialSortColumn|*(Optional)* The name of the column the grid is initially sorted by.
 If unspecified then the data has its natural sort order. minimumVisibleRows|*(Optional)* If the data source supplies less rows than this value then the grid is padded out with empty rows until a minimum number of rows are viewable.
 If set to the pageSize then this stops the grid from changing size during loading from a URL.
 Defaults to 10. numberOfPageLinks|*(Optional)* If showing page numbers this is the maximum number of page links to show.
-Defaults to 10. pageSize        |*(Optional)* The size of each page, defaults to 10. showLoadingOverlay|*(Optional)* If set to true then when data is being retrieved from a URL a loading overlay is shown.
+Defaults to 10. pageRenderedEvent|*(Optional)* A function that is called and supplied with the page data straight after the page has been rendered. pageSize        |*(Optional)* The size of each page, defaults to 10. postDataFunction|*(Optional)* If supplied then the HTTP POST verb will be used for communicating with the server via the URL set in dataUrl.
+This function should return an object containing the data you want to be in the payload (there is no need to include the page number etc. as this will be supplied by the grid). rowTemplates|*(Optional)* If supplied allows rows to be styled.
+By default the grid simply emits tr tags.
+Row templates are cycled through - a typical use would be to supply two row templates for alternate row background shading. showLoadingOverlay|*(Optional)* If set to true then when data is being retrieved from a URL a loading overlay is shown.
+Defaults to true. showGotoPage    |*(Optional*) If this is set to true and the grid is populated with an object that supplies the total number of rows (see below) then a text box and Go button will be included in the button bar that allows the user to type in and go to a page number. showHeader      |*(Optional)* True to show the column headers, false to hide.
 Defaults to true. showPageNumbers |*(Optional)* If this is set to true and the grid is populated with an object that supplies the total number of rows (see below) then quick links to specific page numbers are shown in the button bar. sortable        |*(Optional)* An array of boolean values indicating if the grid can be sorted by the column.
-If unspecified then the grid is not sortable. tableClass      |*(Optional*) The CSS class to assign to the created table.
+If unspecified then the grid is not sortable. sortorder       |*(Optional)* The starting sort order.
+Should be asc or desc. tableClass      |*(Optional*) The CSS class to assign to the created table.
 Defaults to *table* to give a basic Twitter Bootstrap styled table. templates       |*(Optional*)The Simple Paging Grid is built using a variety of templates for the various components.
 If you want to style things differently or change the controls then you can supply alternative templates instead.
 See below.